matushorvath/xzintbit/README.md

 Hey, it worked!

-Will it run on my machine?
+Will it run on my (virtual) machine?
 --------------------------

 You should be able to run the assembler with your own Intcode virtual machine without problems, as long as it follows some basic principles: